Rahul-Raviprasad/Software-Architecture/README.md

 ## 3-Tier system
 Most important Architecture to know.

+## Guiderails (constraints)
+Developers voluntarily constrain a system it counter intuitive ensure what a system does not do.

+##Architectural styles
+Example
+  * Big ball of mud
+  * client server
+  * pipe and filter
+  * Map-Reduce
+  * N- tier
+  * Layered
+  * ....

 ## References

 A lot has been taken from George Fairbanks Lecture and notes